Feature request #20250

 My suggestion would be: Left click on a feature's boundary to choose it and show its vertices (as was in 2.18), right click to instead choose an adjacent feature if there is one.
 Currently a right click shows a context menu to open the vertex editor, this would have to be replaced by showing the vertex editor once a feature is chosen (as was in 2.18).
 Halo effect only to visualize which feature will be chosen if user clicks at that moment.
 Probably: If with the choosing click a vertex is clicked (was specially highlighted with halo before) this vertex is immediately selected and can be dropped at its new position with another click.

-#7 Updated by andskog - over 5 years ago
+#7 Updated by andskog - about 6 years ago

 @Bernhard